Let It Snow (2020 film): Plot

 When Mia wakes up the next morning, she is alone.
 After not finding her rescuer anywhere in or around the cabin, she finds a snowmobile.
 Taking a ring of keys from the cabin, she tries unsuccessfully to start it only for the hooded snowmobiler to appear and dangle the correct key in front of her.
 The hooded snowmobiler takes off with the key, leaving Mia to continue her pursuit on foot.

 Mia eventually passes out from exhaustion.
 When she wakes up, she hears two rescuers nearby complaining about having to work on Christmas, but she is too weak to reach out to them before they leave without spotting her.
 She resumes her search on foot until she comes upon a tent where she finds one of Max’s gloves.
-Entering the tent, she sees a shrine dedicated to Katie, the little girl who was killed in the prolog.
+Entering the tent, she sees a shrine dedicated to Katie, the little girl who was killed in the prologue.
 She also sees the stranger who helped her, semi-conscious and hanging by his arms from ropes.
 He weakly urges her to run, but it is too late.
 The hooded snowmobiler has snuck up behind her.
 Mia runs away and continues her search.

 At the edge of a steep ridge, she believes she sees Max again, but this time it’s Max’s corpse, encased within a bloody snowman, with his arm outstretched holding the case containing the engagement ring, which Mia puts on her finger.
 Completely delusional at this point, Mia embraces the snowman and talks to it as if it were the live Max.
 Mia says, “Let’s go home,” and, embracing the snowman, dives off the edge to the bottom of the ridge far below.
 The hooded snowmobiler, revealed in a voiceover to be the mother of Katie, observes this and leaves, having accomplished her “mission.”
 In an end-credits scene, Mia is revealed to have survived the fall, bruised, bloody, and beaten but intact.
 She stands up and lets out a long, angry scream.